dolittle/Bifrost/Documentation/Articles/csharp_coding_styles.md

 }
 ```

+### this

+Explicit use of *this* **SHALL NOT** be used.
+With the convention for prefixing private members,
+the differentiation is clear.

 ## Prefixes and postfixes

 A very common thing in naming is to include pre/post fixes that describes the technical implementation
 or even the pattern that is being used in the implementation.
 This does not serve as useful information.
 Examples of this is `Manager`, `Helper`, `Repository`, `Controller` and more (e.g. `EmployeeRepository`).
-You **SHALL NOT** pre or postfix, but rather come up with a name that describes what it is.
+You **SHOULD NOT** pre or postfix, but rather come up with a name that describes what it is.
 Take `EmployeeRepository`sample, the postfix `Repository` is not useful for the consumer;
 a better name would be `Employees`.

 ## Member variables